 Autism Mentorship Initiative

-Are you an SFU student on the spectrum?
+Are you an SFU student diagnosed with autism?

 What is the Autism Mentorship Initiative?

 The AMI starts every September (fall term) and runs until the following May (end of spring term).
 The goals of the service are to enhance your social experience and connection to the University community and to help support your academic success.